Traditional Food Tour & Olive Oil Tasting in Kalamata, Messinia

 This is also the place to buy authentic Kalamata olives in different packages, as well as Greek honey and selected products made by small producers across Greece.

-Part 10: Light Lunch with Messinian Dishes and Local Wines
+Part 8: Light Lunch with Mediterranean or Messinian Dishes and Local Wines

-A light yet filling lunch will conclude your gastronomic experience and spoil your senses, in one of the cosiest restaurants in the heart of the city.
+A light yet filling lunch will conclude your gastronomic experience and spoil your senses, in one of the cosiest Coffee Shop-Cum-Ouzo Taverns in the heart of the city.

-The menu is exclusively based on traditional and lesser-known recipes from Messinia and Mani, which are hard to find anywhere else.
+The menu is mainly based on traditional and lesser-known recipes from Messinia and Mani, which are hard to find anywhere else.